 HASWELL, James Oliver.
 702. Private KEH.
 Entered France 22/04/1915.
 Discharged 6/03/1919.
 Born 24/01/1897 in Sunderland, Tyne and Wear, England and died there in Jun 1983.
 His brother Private Ernest Haswell, 23499 (1896–1916) was KIA 12/05/1916 with the 1st Battalion, Northumberland Fusiliers in France.
 James was entitled to the 1914/15 Star trio.

 HATT, Ernest Leslie.
 Private.
 Left Trinidad for UK 20/03/1918 with the 15th Caribbean Merchants and Planters Contingent.
 Served in Dublin.
+No medal entitlement recorded.

 HATTON, Edgar W. 2226.
 Sapper Royal Engineers 342290.
 Transferred to KEH as a Sapper.
 Awarded British War and Victory Medals.
-Victory medal auctioned on eBay in 2019 named to Sapper E. W. Hatton, Royal Engineers.
+Victory Medal auctioned on eBay in 2019 named to Sapper E. W. Hatton, Royal Engineers.

 HAVELOCK-SUTTON, George Henry.
 Second Lieutenant KEH, Captain Royal Air Force.
 Awarded the Military Cross as a Lieutenant.
 Lieutenant in KEH in 1915 see Figure 19.